|

 宋徽宗 1

-An artist himself, Huizong heavily patronized the arts and expended a lot supporting Daoism and Daoist hermits.5 He also engaged in other musical activities other than those involving the qin.6 Perhaps in part because of his passion for the arts he was unable to keep the 金 Jin from conquering northern China.
-In 1126 he abdicated in favor of his eldest son, but the following year the Jin captured them both, ending the Northern Song period.
+An artist himself, Huizong heavily patronized the arts and spent a lot supporting Daoism and Daoist hermits.5 He also engaged in many musical activities other than those involving the qin.
+For example, in 1103 he established an imperial music bureau called the Bureau of Great Brilliance (Dasheng Fu).6 He also sent people around the country to collect a variety of music instruments.7 His passion for the arts is perhaps a significant reason for his being unable to keep the Jin from conquering northern China.8 In 1126 he abdicated in favor of his eldest son, but the following year the Jin captured them both, ending the Northern Song period.

-The original essay in Qin Shi Xu is as follows:
+The original essay in Qin Shi Xu is as follows:14

 Footnotes (Shorthand references are explained on a